+Inside €conomic\$

-Inside €conomic\$ Every day we hear about what is supposedly good or bad for the economy.
+Every day we hear about what is supposedly good or bad for the economy.
 But what exactly is "the economy"?
 Major players may feel remote, and economic principles obscure, but in fact we are all economic agents and part of the system ourselves.
 We may imagine economic developments are happening somewhere "out there", but in fact we are in the midst of them the entire time.
 How do they affect our lives?
 What happens on the financial markets?
 What do free trade agreements mean for us?
 We look for the answers to such questions in Inside Economics.

+064873

+Spanish

+Documentary, 04 x 30 min., Arabic, English,

+02 x 30 min., Russian

+064873 002

+A World in the Red

+The world's industrialized nations are 55 trillion Euros in debt.
+Many are slashing public budgets as a result, although this does little to get the situation under control.
+Combined with speculative financial markets that dominate the economy, this represents a danger to prosperity, society and democracy.
+A world mired in debt is not a natural phenomenon, but rather the consequence of an unfettered financial sector and many bad decisions.

+Documentary, 30 min., 2016, HD; Arabic, English, Spanish; M, IFE, LR

+064873 003

+Free Trade - Pledges and Reality

+Many countries have signed up to international free-trade agreements.
+They are sold as engines of prosperity, generating jobs and investment.
+But is that the way it really is?
+And if they do enhance prosperity, whose prosperity is it?
+Who benefits?
+Ordinary people or large corporations?
+NAFTA, the trade agreement in place between the US, Canada and Mexico, offers some interesting insights.

+Documentary, 30 min., 2016, HD; Arabic, English, Spanish; M, IFE, LR

+064873 004

-064873 Documentary, 02 x 30 min., 02 x 30 min., Arabic, English, Spanish, Russian 064873 004 Warning: High-Frequency Trading Traders on the world's stock exchanges are not always people.
+Warning: High-Frequency Trading

+Traders on the world's stock exchanges are not always people.
 These days, it is often computers, placing orders in a flash on the basis of sophisticated algorithms.
 One strategy seeks to exploit even tiny price fluctuations to turn a profit.
 This kind of trading carries a multitude of risks and could potentially trigger market crashes.

+Documentary, 30 min., 2016, HD; Arabic, English, Russian, Spanish; VoD, M, IFE, LR

+064873 005

-Documentary, 30 min., 2016, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR 064873 005 Offshore Business - A Gray Area Offshore companies are simple to set up, and international law firms can use them to spin complex networks to obscure ownership and "optimize" tax liabilities.
+Offshore Business - A Gray Area

+Offshore companies are simple to set up, and international law firms can use them to spin complex networks to obscure ownership and "optimize" tax liabilities.
 Many well-known banks have been only too keen to handle their business.
 Offshore companies are a major industry in a number of low-tax or no-tax countries.
 It is not usually illegal to own one.
 Using them to avoid tax or conceal identities can be.
 How do offshore companies work?
 How do criminals use them to their benefit?

-Documentary, 30 min., 2016, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR
+Documentary, 30 min., 2016, HD; Arabic, English, Russian, Spanish; VoD, M, IFE, LR